-• Faculty/Staff - Human Resources: (570) 702-8906

-• Student Success (570) 702-8912 / (570) 702-8953
+• Faculty/Staff - Human Resources: (570) 702-8906 (both campuses) Student Success (570) 702-8912 / (570) 702-8953; (Scranton) (570) 702-8342 (Hazleton)

-• Facilities: (570) 702-8933

 Fire:

 In case of fire, it is of utmost importance that the area involved be evacuated as quickly and safely as possible.
 Building evacuation instructions, indicating the nearest exits, etc., are posted in each classroom and all exits are clearly marked.
 Faculty members will instruct students in their classes, at the beginning of each semester, in proper fire procedures and evacuation routes.
 All students are expected to be familiar with these procedures.